How Caris Life Sciences achieved a compliant development process with Xray and Jira Snapshots

 But these practices did not deliver on the FDA regulatory expectations.
 To approve their lab management system, the FDA expected massive supporting documentation, including:

-1. Detailed requirements specifications
+1. Detailed requirements specifications;

 2. Documented tests that prove complete coverage of requirements.